anilgitpractice/docker_assig/README.md

 ![image](https://user-images.githubusercontent.com/97168620/202326866-ab54061a-5fbb-4698-955f-5fa5b501fd07.png)

 ### Docker exec
-  -  The `docker exec`command runs a new command in a running container.
+  -  The `docker exec`command runs a new command in a running container. [click here](https://docs.docker.com/engine/reference/commandline/exec/). more info

   -  After running the container we have to Get shell access to the container and find the port. on which port  application is listening.